reymon359/book-sentences/books/Nineteen Eighty-Four/index.md

 “The rat,” said O’Brien, still addressing his invisible audience, “although a rodent, is carnivorous.
 You are aware of that.
 You will have heard of the things that happen in the poorquarters of this town.
 In some streets a woman dare not leave her baby alone in the house, even for five minutes.
 The rats are certain to attack it.
 Within quite a small time they will strip it to thebones.
 They also attack sick or dying people.
 They show astonishing intelligence in knowing when a human being is helpless.”

+“You understand the construction of this cage.The mask will fit over your head, leaving no exit.
+When I press this other lever, the door of the cage will slide up.
+These starving brutes will shoot out of it like bullets.
+Have you ever seen a rat leapthrough the air?
+They will leap on to your face and bore straight into it.
+Sometimes they attack the eyes first.
+Sometimes they burrow through the cheeks and devour the tongue.”

+“Do it to Julia!
+Do it to Julia!
+Not me!
+Julia!
+I don’t care what you do to her.
+Tear her face off, strip her to the bones.
+Not me!
+Julia!
+Not me!”... ...he heard another metallic click, and knew that the cage door had clicked shut and not open.

 ### Chapter 6

+Winston was listening to the telescreen.
+At present only music was coming out of it, but there was a possibility that at any moment there might be a special bulletin from the Ministry of Peace.
+The news from the African front was disquieting in the extreme.
+On and off he had been worrying about it all day.
+A Eurasian army (Oceania was at war with Eurasia: Oceania had always been at war with Eurasia) was moving southward at terrifying speed.
+The mid-day bulletin had not mentioned any definite area, but it was probable that already the mouth of the Congo was a battlefield.

+A waiter, again unbidden, brought the chessboard and the current issue of the Times, with the page turned down at the chess problem.
+Then, seeing that Winston’s glass was empty, he brought the gin bottle and filled it.
+There was no need to give orders.
+They knew his habits.

+He had the impression that they always undercharged him.
+It would have made no difference if it had been the other way about.
+He had always plenty of money nowadays.

+“They can’t get inside you,” she had said.
+But they could get inside you.
+“What happens to you here is for ever,” O’Brien had said.
+That was a true word.
+There were things, your own acts, from which you could never recover.
+Something was killed in your breast: burnt out, cauterized out.

+There was no telescreen, but there must be hidden microphones: besides, they could be seen.
+It did not matter, nothing mattered.
+They could have lain down on the ground and done that if they had wanted to.

+“Sometimes,” she said, “they threaten you with something something you can’t stand up to, can’t even think about.
+And then you say, ‘Don’t do it to me, do it to somebody else, do it to Soand-so.’
+And perhaps you might pretend, afterwards, that it was only a trick and that you just said it to make them stop and didn’t really mean it.
+But that isn’t true.
+At the time when it happens you do mean it.
+You think there’s no other way of saving yourself, and you’re quite ready to save yourself that way.
+You want it to happen to the other person.
+You don’t give a damn what they suffer.
+All you care about is yourself.”
+“All you care about is yourself,” he echoed.
+“And after that, you don’t feel the same towards the other person any longer.”
+“No,” he said, “you don’t feel the same.”

+“At the time when it happens,” she had said, “you do mean it.”
+He had meant it.
+He had not merely said it, he had wished it.
+He had wished that she and not he should be delivered over to the- Something changed in the music that trickled from the telescreen.
+A cracked and jeering note, a yellow note, came into it.
+And then --perhaps it was not happening, perhaps it was only amemory taking on the semblance of sound --a voice was singing: “Under the spreading chestnut tree I sold you and you sold me--” The tears welled up in his eyes.
+A passing waiter noticed that his glass was empty and came back with the gin bottle.

+Occasionally, perhaps twice a week, he went to a dusty, forgotten-looking office in the Ministry of Truth and did a little work, or what was called work.
+He had been appointed to a sub-committee of a sub-committee which had sprouted from one of the innumerable committees dealing with minor difficulties that arose in the compilation of the Eleventh Edition of the Newspeak Dictionary.

+Soon he was wildly excited and shouting with laughter as the tiddly-winks climbed hopefully up the ladders and then came slithering down the snakes again, almost to the starting-point.
+They played eight games, winning four each.
+His tiny sister, too young to understand what the game was about, had sat propped up against a bolster, laughing because the others were laughing.
+For a whole afternoon they had all been happy together, as in his earlier childhood.
+He pushed the picture out of his mind.
+It was a false memory.
+He was troubled by false memories occasionally.
+They did not matter so long as one knew them for what they were.

+He could hear just enough of what was issuing from the telescreen to realize that it had all happened, as he had foreseen; a vast seaborne armada had secretly assembled a sudden blow in the enemy’s rear, the white arrow tearing across the tail of the black.
+Fragments of triumphant phrases pushed themselves through the din: “Vast strategic manoeuvre --perfect co-ordination --utter rout --half a million prisoners --complete demoralization --control of the whole of Africa --bring the war within measurable distance of its endvictory --greatest victory in human history --victory, victory, victory!”

+He thought how ten minutes ago --yes, only ten minutes --there had still been equivocation in his heart as he wondered whether the news from the front would be of victory or defeat.
+Ah, it was more than a Eurasian army that had perished!
+Much had changed in him since that first day in the Ministry of Love, but the final, indispensable, healing change had never happened, until this moment.

+He gazed up at the enormous face.
+Forty years it had taken him to learn what kind of smile was hidden beneath the dark moustache.
+O cruel, needless misunderstanding!
+O stubborn, self-willed exile from the loving breast!
+Two gin-scented tears trickled down the sides of his nose.
+But it was all right, everything was all right, the struggle was finished.
+He had won the victory over himself.
+He loved Big Brother.

+THE END

+## Appendix THE PRINCIPLES OF NEWSPEAK